tstrube/CryptoTicker-Nesp8266/Readme.md

+Description from orginal repository after the changes paragraph.
+Removed dead links and generalized description (replaced Bitcoin with Crypto)

+# Changes introduced by this fork
+* Added new exchange websocket
+* Added option to select which pairs should be dispalyed
+* Support for multiple pairs
+* (Optional) Show asset part of name (maybe problematic on 8 digit display)
+* Only display USD price

-# Bitcoin price ticker with ESP8266 (realtime websockets)
+# Crypto price ticker with ESP8266 (realtime websockets)
 * 7-segment 8-bit - or - Dot Matrix LED Display support with 32x8px
 * bitstamp & bitfinex websocket interfacing for lightning fast, real time updates!
 * solderless build possible (if you order the display with pre-soldered pin headers)